-If your AUTOSAR software component design contains periodic runnables, you must decide whether your component requires a rate-based or function-call based modeling approach.
-Before you create an initial Simulink representation of your AUTOSAR component, designate how to model periodic runnables:
+If your AUTOSAR software component design contains periodic runnables, you must decide whether your component requires a rate-based or function-call-based modeling approach.
+Before you create an initial Simulink representation of your AUTOSAR component, specify how to model periodic runnables:

 If you are importing an AUTOSAR component description from ARXML files using

 createComponentAsModel, set the property